Dynamic-Capital/theprojectarchive/README.md

 ## Production build

-Create an optimized production build in the `out` folder and sync it to the top-level `_static` directory:
+Create an optimized production build in the `out` folder.
+The resulting `_static` directory is generated from `out/` and is excluded from version control:

 ```bash
 npm run build
 ```

-To rebuild automatically when files in `app/` change and refresh `_static`:
+To rebuild automatically when files in `app/` change and refresh the local `_static` directory:

 ```bash
 npm run watch-static